MichaelRabek/rh-linux-poc/README.md

 Hit `Enter`.

-Follow the instructions on the screen and install your OS (not necessarily Fedora) on your *host-vm*.
+Follow the instructions on the screen and install your OS (not necessarily Fedora) on your `host-vm`.

 If everything worked correctly, you should see the remote NVMe drive in the drive selection menu of the installer.
 Example from the installation of Fedora:

 ![alt Anaconda NBFT drive](images/anaconda_nbft_drive.png)

+If you do not see it, it may be hidden in the `Add disk` submenu.

 After the installation reboot, login to the root account on the `host-vm` and display the network configuration.
 For example:

 ```
 [root@fedora ~]# ip -br addr show